-C (I) This requires knowledge, understanding or skills to be changed in the following ways: Log haulers need to be aware of the current safety issues facing the industry, key factors relating to log hauling incidence, industry best practices.
+C (i) This requires knowledge, understanding or skills to be changed in the following ways:

+Log haulers need to be aware of the current safety issues facing the industry, key factors relating to log hauling incidence, industry best practices.
 In addition to being aware of the frequency and factors contributing to rollovers, log haulers need to continue to take actions to reduce the potential for such events.

 C (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in C(i) took place by the end of the reporting year.
 This may be done through surveys, post-session testing, focus groups, interviews, or any other method you feel is appropriate.

-Evidence will be provided via industry incident data and analysis through the Trucking Advisory Group.
-C (III) [For WSBC use only]
+C (iii) [For WSBC use only]